shubham88fru/nc150/README.md

-## Solutions to Neetcode 150 problems in python.
+## Solutions to Neetcode 150 list problems in python.
 ### Some solutions are bruteforce/suboptimal.

 # TLDR Template